-The school also has a school business manager who administers the school budget and ensures that all financial matters follow local and national audit requirements.
-Our premises officers are responsible for the upkeep, safety and security of the school building, site and grounds, and, of course, its users!
+provides practical support to staff through the maintenance of resource areas and shared spaces as well as hospitality for our many visitors, Our premises team are responsible for the upkeep, safety and security of the school building, site and grounds, and, of course, its users.

-A team of lunchtime supervisors/playleaders is responsible for ensuring the safety and well being of children at lunchtime in conjunction with the headteacher and deputy headteacher.
+A team of lunchtime playleaders is responsible for ensuring the safety and well being of children at lunchtime in conjunction with the headteacher and senior staff.

-Brindishe Manor staff work together as a team.
+Brindishe staff work together as a team.
 We encourage team planning and teaching and shared responsibility.
 The teaching staff are able to teach and work with children of all ages and share in developing areas of the curriculum and school policy.
-This means that all staff will get to know, and probably teach, your child at some stage of their primary school career.
+This means that at Brindishe Lee all staff will get to know, and probably teach, your child at some stage of their primary school career.

-Staff at the Brindishe schools share ideas, expertise and resources.
-They plan interschool projects and support each other's professional development.
-They are professional partners.
+Staff at the Brindishe schools regularly share ideas, expertise and resources.
+They plan inter-school projects and support each other's professional development.
+They are our professional partners.

-Brindishe schools' governing body
+Brindishe Schools' governing body

-There is a joint governing body for Brindishe Manor, Brindishe Lee and Brindishe Green Schools.
+There is a joint governing body for Brindishe Lee, Brindishe Green and Brindishe Manor Schools.